caspark/2022-02-17-catlike-tower-defense/README.md

 A shapes & pirates themed tower defense game.

-You can play a web version of it at https://caspark.github.io/catlike-tower-defense/ :)
+You can play a web version of it at https://caspark.github.io/catlike-tower-defense/ , or download a release from https://github.com/caspark/catlike-tower-defense/releases :)

 * Note the speed controls in the top right.
 * You get more towers every few seconds.